jeremiedb/mxnet_winbin/README.md

 Download latest build from: https://github.com/yajiedesign/mxnet/releases

-Put all the dll in the folder:
+Copy the mxnet dll in the folder `R-package/inst/libs/x64/`:
-  `R-package/inst/libs/x64/`
-      - libmxnet.so
-      - libmxnet.dll
+    - build/libmxnet.dll

 Dependency libraries should also be present in `R-package/inst/libs/` and taken from the `vc14 base package` from the daily releases:
     - opencv_ffmpeg320_64.dll